nickbalan/portfolio-website/README.md

 ## User Stories
 As a user, I should be able to view the professional portfolio website and navigate between web pages on both mobile and desktop devices.

-## Key Features
-- A homepage/landing page with a short introduction and link(s) to work examples
-- An about page/section with crucial information about me as an individual, my relevant skills, and the tools or programming language(s) I used
-- A section with my work examples that is part of my homepage (e.g., in a grid) or on a separate work page
-- A contact section — either as a section on each page (e.g., in the footer) or a separate contact page.

-## Technical Requirements
+## Technical Requirements & Solutions
-- The website must consist of at least 3 interconnected HTML pages
+- The website must consist of at least three interconnected HTML pages
-- The website must use one external CSS-file in which all styles are defined
+- The website must use at least one CSS file in which all styles are defined
 - The website must use either CSS variables or a CSS preprocessor
 - The website’s code must be hosted in a Git repository on GitHub
-- The website can be deployed on a server
+- The website must be deployed on a server like GitHub Pages
 - All the code must be valid
   - The HTML files must pass validation on the [Markup Validation Service](https://validator.w3.org/)
   - All colors used need to pass the [AA Accessibility Guidelines](https://contrastchecker.com/)
 - The website must work on the latest Chrome, Firefox, Safari, Edge, and Opera browser versions as well as on IE11
 - The website must work on all screen sizes (including mobile and tablet) between 1920px and 320px in width
 - The website must work with keyboard, mouse, and touch inputs.

+## Key Features
+- A homepage/landing page with a short introduction and link(s) to work examples
+- An about page/section with crucial information about me as an individual, my relevant skills, and the tools or programming language(s) I used
+- A section with my work examples that is part of my homepage (e.g., in a grid) or on a separate work page
+- A contact section — either as a section on each page (e.g., in the footer) or a separate contact page.

 ## Link to live hosted Simple Portfolio Website
 Check out the [Simple Portfolio Website](https://nickbalan.github.io/portfolio-website/) page.